Synonyms and other taxonomic changes

 Separated from Platypedia and Neoplatypedia by the position of the costal node at 1/2 the length of the wing, and from Clidophleps by the trapezoidal shape of the radial cell.
 Can't really be confused with Okanagodes except for O. pallidula, which is not sympatric.

-Okanagana are most speciose in California, but range into the midwest, across Canada, and Okanagana viridis is an allopatric species in the deciduous southeast.
+Okanagana are most speciose in California, but range into the midwest, across Canada, and Okanagana viridis is an allopatric species in the deciduous southeast of OK and TX.
 One species is found in Baja: O. aurantiaca, but hasn't been recorded in recent history.

 Highly varied.
 Some are host plant specific: O. nigriviridis [chamise]; O. opacipennis, O. rubrovenosa, O. arctostaphylae [manzanita].
 Others are highly habitat specific: O. villosa [subalpine], O. balli [tallgrass prairie], O. viridis [deciduous forest].

 Generally May-August.
 Can be found as early as April and as late as September in some years.